console0/or-electronics-intros/LCD 1602/README.md

 # LCD 1602

-**Be forewarned**:  I've mostly stolen this text from random sites instead of typing it myself.
+I've mostly stolen this text from the sites referenced at the end.

 Description
 -----------